Popular Republican Union (2007): 2015 departmental elections

 UPR ran in the 2015 departmental elections with 14 lists out of the 2,054 cantons.
-They intended to alert electors notably on UPR's program and that the local situation is the consequence of national and international circumstances.
+They intended to inform electors about UPR's policy program and frame the domestic situation as the consequence of national and international circumstances.
 They were hoping to score honorably.

 2015 regional elections

-In the regional elections of 2015, the UPR has just under 2,000 candidates in the 12 new continental metropolitan areas and in an overseas region, Reunion Island, which Slate calls "Amazing Performance For this political formation without elected, nor public funding ".
-François Asselineau is the leader in Île-de-France.
-The UPR proposes "the organization of referendums on major regional issues, such as the Olympic Games in Île-de-France or Notre-Dame-des-Landes in the Pays-de-la-Loire" Referendums of popular initiative at the regional level ", the renovation of high schools and the improvement of public transport.
+In the regional elections of 2015, the UPR ran just under 2,000 candidates in the 12 new continental metropolitan areas and in an overseas region, Reunion Island, which Slate called an "amazing performance for this political formation without elected, nor public funding."
+François Asselineau was the leader in Île-de-France.
+The UPR proposes "the organization of referendums on major regional issues, such as the Olympic Games in Île-de-France or Notre-Dame-des-Landes in the Pays-de-la-Loire," referendums of popular initiative at the regional level," the renovation of high schools and the improvement of public transport.

-On the national level, the UPR collects 0.87% of the votes cast (189 330 votes).
-In the Ile-de-France region, the list led by François Asselineau received 0.94% of the votes cast (29 755 votes).
-The UPR invites voters to abstain on the second round of the election.
+On the national level, the UPR collected 0.87% of the votes cast (189,330 votes).
+In the Ile-de-France region, the list led by François Asselineau received 0.94% of the votes cast (29,755 votes).
+The UPR asked voters to abstain on the second round of the election.

 2017 presidential election

-Asselineau declared that he would seek to run in the 2017 French presidential election, and managed to secure the 500 necessary sponsorships required to be listed on the first-round ballot. he got 332,547 votes or 0.92% coming in 9th place.
+Asselineau declared that he would seek to run in the 2017 French presidential election, and managed to secure the 500 necessary sponsorships required to be listed on the first-round ballot.
+He got 332,547 votes (0.92%), coming in 9th place.

 Ideology

 UPR runs on an anti-EU platform stating that all French policy decisions are made by an "unelected oligarchy, not French," leading to the political disaffection of the French public, and that the continued rule of the EU over European affairs will lead to a "global apartheid".
-UPR promotes that withdrawal from the European Union and the euro by the usage of TEU Article 50 as a first step to get France out of its current crisis by regaining capital, goods and person flow regulation control.
-For military sovereignty, UPR also consider France withdrawal from the NATO.
+UPR promotes withdrawal from the European Union and the euro by invoking TEU Article 50 as a first step to get France out of its current crisis by establishing full domestic control capital, goods and person flow regulation.
+On the basis of military sovereignty, UPR also wants France to withdraw from NATO.

 UPR also favors nationalisation of entities such as TF1, La Poste, Gaz de France, highways, water management and troubled banks.